Area fishing report: Flounder, bluefin tuna, shark being caught in saltwater

 Southport/Sunset Beach

-Inshore anglers are catching whitings, bluefish, and kingfish that are biting on shrimp.
-Offshore, wahoo, mahi, and triggerfish are being reeled in.
+Inshore anglers are catching whitings and puffers that are biting on shrimp.
+Also inshore, a few trout are biting on beer lures.
+Activity is rather slow outshore, with a few reports coming in of sea bass being caught, biting on squid.
 Contact: Dutchman Creek Bait & Tackle 910-457-1221; www.yeahrightcharters.com; or www.oifishingcenter.com.

 Freshwater